 Sarah Elliot, Independent Safeguarding Chair of the Board said: “Domestic abuse is a very broad issue and can affect people of all genders, age, sexuality and race.
 We want islanders experiencing domestic abuse to know that they are not alone and no matter what the circumstances, help and support is available.

 “Particularly in the current climate, with the potential for tighter restrictions and more time at home; this is a campaign that stands for what is at the very core objectives of JSPB – to most effectively co-ordinate local work to prioritise the safeguarding of vulnerable Islanders.”

-While it launches this week (19-25 October) the purple themed campaign will continue with initiatives at trigger points throughout the year, to help Islanders who are affected to access the support available to them when it is most needed.
+Although it launched in October 2020, the purple themed campaign will continue, helping Islanders who are affected to access the support available to them when it is most needed.

 For further information, please visit www.safeguarding.je